ericpitcock/epicenter-design-system/docs/components/EpContainer.md

   })

   const props = defineProps({
+    /**
+     * Whether the header should be sticky.
+     */
     stickyHeader: {
       type: Boolean,
       default: false
     },
+    /**
+     * Whether to calculate the height of the container.
+     */
     calculateHeight: {
       type: Boolean,
       default: false
     },
+    /**
+     * calculateHeightOffset is subtracted from the remaining height to allow you to account for additional spacing needs, such as margins, paddings, or any other offset you’d like to apply.
+     */
     calculateHeightOffset: {
       type: Number,
       default: 0
     },
+    /**
+     * The styles to apply to the container.
+     */
     styles: {
       type: Object,
       default: () => ({})